Conventional Loans in PA: Homebuyer Requirements

 The total monthly debt payments (mortgage principal and interest,

-property taxes, insurance, and other recurring monthly debts) must be
+property taxes, insurance, and other recurring monthly debts) must

-less than 43% of the borrower's gross monthly income.
+be less than 43% of the borrower's gross monthly income.

-The total monthly debt payments plus the monthly housing costs must
+The monthly debt payments and housing costs must be less than 50% of

-be less than 50% of the borrower's gross monthly income.
+the borrower's gross monthly income.

 Credit Score to Buy a House in PA

-you're planning to buy a home in Pennsylvania, you'll need a credit
+If you plan to buy a home in Pennsylvania, you'll need a credit

 score of at least 620 to qualify for a conventional loan.